makersmakingchange/LipSync-Wireless/README.md

 ## Contact Us

-For technical questions, to get involved or share your LipSync experience we encourage you to contact info@makersmakingchange.com
+For technical questions, to get involved, or share your LipSync experience we encourage you to visit [LipSync Wireless project page](https://www.makersmakingchange.com/project/lipsyncwireless/) or contact info@makersmakingchange.com